Diesel rebound, gas hike push fuel costs up

 Hopes for easing transport costs were dashed this week as diesel prices rebounded, joining another increase in gasoline that will push pump prices higher.

-Energy Secretary Sharon S. Garin announced Monday that gasoline prices will rise by P2.21 per liter starting tomorrow morning.
+Energy Secretary Sharon S. Garin announced Monday that gasoline prices will rise by P2.21 per liter starting today.
 Pump prices are estimated to reach as high as P107.11 per liter for higher-grade gasoline.

 Prices are projected to climb to as much as P102.16 per liter, adding pressure on transport operators and potentially feeding into higher fares and goods prices.